theHdd4/TrinityFastAPIDjangoReact/docs/redis-monitoring.md

    ensure reported values (hit/miss counts, fragmentation ratio, latency) match the dashboard panels.
 The endpoints are lightweight, so they can be polled manually or integrated into smoke tests.

+## Redis Activity Logging

+- Every Redis `GET`, `MGET`, and `HGETALL` call from Django, Celery, FastAPI, and Trinity AI emits a `redis_cache_event` log line with the command, keys, hit/miss counts, and the logical namespace derived from the key prefix.
+Logs are JSON payloads prefixed with the marker `redis_cache_event` so Promtail can extract labels without interfering with other application logs.
+- Logs are scraped by Promtail, stored in Loki for seven days, and visualised in Grafana via the **Redis Cache Activity Logs** panel.
+Use Grafana Explore with the Loki datasource for ad-hoc queries such as filtering by `namespace` or `service` label.
+- Set the `REDIS_LOG_SERVICE` environment variable (already applied in both compose files) if you run the services outside Docker so logs continue to identify the source component.

 ## Troubleshooting Data Gaps